mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But for me, it was wonderful.
 I felt wonderful, but on the other hand, people called me crazy.
 Of course, maybe so!
 According to indulgence, maybe to practice hard was crazy.
 It might be crazy, but I didn't care, because I learned lots of things.
 So day after day was really bright.
 I just did it.

 On the other hand, there is a completely opposite aspect of life I learned from all these monks.
 I really wanted to ask them, “Why do you do it that way?
 Why are you in the monastery?
 You want to learn laziness in the monastery?
 Well of course it's okay, but what is the purpose?
 Why are you here?”
 I didn't understand.
-On the other hand, the same applied to me.
-“Why are you practicing hard in zazen?”
+On the other hand, the same applied to me: “Why are you practicing hard in zazen?”
 I don't know.

-We can create our own everyday life, but on the other hand, there is another aspect of life we cannot create, [which] something compels you to do.
-So, your daily living is in some aspect understandable, but your daily living is in some sense not understandable.
-So, life is *[unintelligible]*.
+We can create our own everyday life, but on the other hand, there is another aspect of life we cannot create, [which] something compels us to do.
+So, our daily living is in some aspect understandable, but our daily living is in some sense not understandable.
+Life is *[unintelligible]*.
 That is called karma; that is called Buddha Nature.
 We don't understand, because the present – your life – comes from beginningless past, endless future.

 We should be there.
 And finally, we should accept this, and we must be *present* there, constantly on the big tree.
 Psychologically speaking, this is called total personality.